Steelstone3/Linux-Bash-Scripts/README.md

 ### About The Project

-Contained within this repository are various useful bash scripts primarily for Pop-OS.
-Changes are coming to this project to include several all in one tools for popular linux distributions mainly Fedora, Pop_OS! and others upon request.
+Linux Toolbox as an application presents a menu .
+Each "Toolbox" contains a bag of commonly used commands for maintaining Debain, Arch and RHEL based systems.

+### Currently Supported

+- Pop_OS!
+- Fedora (Work in progress)

 ### Usage

-Each "Toolbox" contains a bag of commonly used commands for maintaining Debain, Arch and RHEL based systems

-The 1 key is used to go back/ quit

-The remaining options are presented as follows below...
+> cd ./Linux-Toolbox

+Then use the following commands for your OS

+*Pop_OS!*

+> bash PopToolbox

+*Fedora*

+> bash FedoraToolbox

 ### OS Maintainance